vijaya33/ParkingGarageDesignApplication/README.md

 Parking spots status is set to VACANT / OCCUPIED if there is no vehicle / vehicle parked.

-This solution implements OOP principles like - Abstraction, Inheritance (vehicle base class) and child classes , Polymorphism( method overriding) and Encapsulation with different access modifiers.
+This solution implements OOP principles like - Abstraction, Inheritance (vehicle base class) and child classes , Polymorphism( method overriding) and Encapsulation with different access modifiers and "Single Responsibility Principle" from SOLID Design principles.